-Welcome to Episode 13 where we'll discuss the edenicity the most advanced technology in the world.
-Yes, that's right.
-I'm talking about soil.
+Welcome to Episode 13 where we'll discuss the edenicity of the most advanced technology in the world.
+Yes, that's right: I'm talking about soil.

 There are actually very accomplished people in technology who firmly believe that before long, the pace of technological innovation will hit an asymptote.
 This means it would go to infinity in a finite amount of time.

 Well, how would that work?
 The usual story is that it would involve some convergence of artificial intelligence, direct brain-computer interfaces and nanotechnology (that is to, say, building robots the size of bacteria and viruses).
-The computers would start improving themselves in in successive generations increasingly fast.
+The computers would start improving themselves in successive generations—increasingly fast.
 This would somehow get us to the point of instant wish fulfillment.
-Whatever problem you want to solve illness, you want to heal, product or state of being you even imagine would just manifest completely magically, like the sentence completion in a Google search.
+Whatever problem you want to solve, illness you want to heal, product or state of being you even imagine would just manifest completely magically, like the sentence completion in a Google search.
 Want a flying car?
 Poof!
 A fly, sculpted, youthful body?
 Poof!, Molecular recycling?
 Poof!

 But I'm not here to praise The Singularity.
 I'm here to bury it so we can stop wasting our time and start building Edenicity.

 ▲ Designing Space Habitats

 I started down the path toward Edenicity around 2004 when I began the research for a book I wrote about space habitats.
 I wanted to understand how to replenish air, water and food for people living permanently in space.
 So I had to learn about soil.